Captum Integrated Gradients and SHAP for a PyTorch MPG prediction model

 This notebook contains an example of two feature attribution methods applied to a PyTorch model predicting fuel efficiency for the Auto MPG Data Set.

-Both methods used in this notebook require setting a baseline, i.e.: a vector of values that will be used, for each feature, in place of a missing value.
-The baseline vector serves as a set of reference values that can be thought of as neutral and that are used to represent a missing value whenever a method requires it.
-We will calculate the expected value as model's output for a selected baseline.
+Both methods require setting a baseline: a vector of values that will be used, for each feature, in place of a missing value.
+The baseline serves as a set of reference values that can be thought of as neutral.
+We compute the expected value as the model's output for a selected baseline.

 All attributions together account for the difference between the model's prediction for a sample and the expected value of the model's output for a selected baseline.

-In the examples below we will consider various baselines and see how they influence assigning importance to features.
-We will see that, for each sample, attributions sum up to the difference between the model's output for the sample and the expected value (model's output for the baseline used to compute attributions).
+In the examples below we consider various baselines and see how they influence the importance assigned to each feature.
+For each sample, attributions sum to the difference between the model's output for the sample and the expected value (the model's output for the baseline used to compute attributions).

 Attributions explain prediction

-Attributions sum up to the difference between the model's output and the expected value (model's output for the baseline vector).
+Attributions sum to the difference between the model's output and the expected value (the model's output for the baseline vector).

 Features and attributions

 The diagrams show how high and low values of features are distributed across the range of attributions assigned by IG and SHAP for various baselines.
-For some features, high values of the feature (in red) correlate with high values of attributions (x-axis), for some, they gather in the lower range or there is no clear correlation.
+For some features, high values (in red) correlate with high attributions on the x-axis; for others, they gather in the lower range or show no clear correlation.

 Impact of features

-Accumulated feature importance varies more between baselines than it does between attribution methods.
-One intuitive explanation is that since both methods use a baseline to stand for a missing value, features that have close to monotonic relationship to the target will be more consistently attributed a higher absolute impact when replaced by a zero.
+Accumulated feature importance varies more between baselines than between attribution methods.
+One intuitive explanation: since both methods use a baseline to stand for a missing value, features with a near-monotonic relationship to the target are more consistently attributed a higher absolute impact when replaced by zero.